Back Pain and Smoking

 Should I give up smoking for the sake of my back?

 The data may still be a little fuzzy, but the message is clear.
-As reported in the New England Journal of Medicine, smokers who suffer from back pain have every reason to kick the habit.
+As reported in the New England Journal of Medicine, smokers who suffer from back pain have every reason to kick the addiction.
 Giving up cigarettes probably won't immediately banish back pain, but it just might help.
-Of course, quitting smoking will also dramatically lower the risk of heart disease, cancer, and a host of other diseases.
+Of course, quitting smoking will also dramatically lower the risk of heart disease, cancer, emphysema, and a host of other diseases.
 Back pain or no, that's a great comfort.

 Goldberg, M.S. et al. A review of the association between cigarette smoking and the development of nonspecific back pain and related outcomes.
 Vol.25 (8): 995-1014.